numpy/numpy/doc/neps/nep-0012-missing-data.rst

 maps to [('a', 'NA[f4]'), ('b', 'NA[i4]')].
 Thus, to view the memory of an 'f8' array 'arr' with 'NA[f8]', you can say arr.view(dtype='NA').

-Future expansion to multi-na payloads
+Future expansion to multi-NA payloads
 =====================================

 The packages SAS and Stata both support multiple different "NA" values.